USSBA/certify_messages/README.md

   * By default, archived conversations are not included.
     * To see only archived conversations, send `archived: true`
     * To see all conversations, send `include_archived: true`
-  * Conversations are organized in reverse cronological order by default.
-To change the order, pass the `order` param with 'descending' in with a request ie. `CertifyMessages::Conversation.find({application_id: 1, order:'descending'})`
+  * Conversations are organized in reverse chronological order by default.
+To change the order, pass the `order` param with 'ascending' in with a request ie. `CertifyMessages::Conversation.find({application_id: 1, order:'ascending'})`
 * Calling the `.find` method with empty or invalid parameters will result in an error (see below)

 #### Creating (POST) Conversation